 I’ve also made this recipe into 2 large calzones, but in that case, I often only eat half for dinner (although I’ve certainly finished off a whole large calzone before!).

-How to Make a Vegan Calzone from Scratch
+How to Make a Vegan Calzone

 To make calzones from scratch, start with pizza dough!
 I’ve listed the full recipe for pizza dough below, using about half whole wheat and half white flour.
 If you aren’t into whole wheat dough, I also have an all-white-flour pizza dough recipe.